Massive quiescent galaxies at $z\sim3$: a comparison of selection, stellar population and structural properties with simulation predictions: Stellar ages

-To compare observed stellar ages of quiescent galaxies with those of galaxies in the simulations we also calculate $t_{50}$ for the simulated galaxies as the lookback time when half of the stellar mass of the galaxy was formed not accounting for mass losses, i.e. we consider the initial masses of the stellar particles.
-As previously discussed we consider all particles within an aperture of $\SI{30}{kpc}$ at the snapshot redshift.
+To compare observed stellar ages of quiescent galaxies with those of galaxies in the simulations, we also calculate $t_{50}$ for the simulated galaxies (not accounting for mass losses, i.e. we consider the initial masses of the stellar particles).
+We note that, for both simulated and observed quiescent galaxies, the stellar ages as defined by $t_{50}$ purely refer to the formation time of the stars, regardless of their assembly history onto the given galaxy.
+As previously discussed we consider in hydrodynamical simulations all particles within an aperture of $\SI{30}{kpc}$ at the snapshot redshift.
 Ages estimated in smaller apertures are slightly older but average ages are consistent within the uncertainties, and the aperture choice does not impact the results of the discussion.
 Histograms of $t_{50}$ for quiescent and star-forming galaxies together with the results for our observed quiescent sample are shown in Figure~\ref{fig:age_distribution}.
 The average ages for quiescent galaxies in \mthree, TNG300 and TNG100 are $\asunc{1.03}{0.15}{0.11}, \asunc{0.78}{0.01}{0.01}$ and $\asuncunit{0.91}{0.10}{0.02}{Gyr}$ and for star-forming galaxies $\asunc{0.71}{0.01}{0.03}, \asunc{0.67}{0.01}{0.01}$ and $\asuncunit{0.64}{0.02}{0.04}{Gyr}$.
-The median age of our observed sample $t_{50}=\asuncunit{0.45}{0.10}{0.05}{Gyr}$ is significantly younger than those of the simulated galaxies.
+For comparison the average mass-weighted age for quiescent galaxies in GAEA is $\SI{0.85}{Gyr}$, in good agreement with hydrodynamical simulations, while star-forming galaxies are slightly younger than in hydrodynamical simulations, with an average age of $\SI{0.49}{Gyr}$.
+Although age distributions partly overlap, the median age of observed quiescent galaxies $t_{50}=\asuncunit{0.45}{0.10}{0.05}{Gyr}$ from \cite{DEugenio_2020_paper} is significantly younger than those of the simulated counterparts in all the considered simulations.